Manafort allegedly lied about giving polling data to Russian: court filing

 “The defense contests the Government’s conclusion and contends that any alleged misstatements, to the extent they occurred at all, were not intentional,” Manafort’s lawyers said in the filing, which was filed on Monday and released by the court on Tuesday.

-In the filing Manafort’s lawyers said they would not seek an evidentiary hearing to contest Mueller’s allegations of lying, arguing that such factual matters could be addressed in a pre-sentencing report, according to people familiar with the matter.
+In the filing Manafort’s lawyers said they would not seek an evidentiary hearing to contest Mueller’s allegations of lying, arguing that such factual matters could be addressed in a pre-sentencing report.

 Following the filing by Manafort’s lawyers, Jackson ordered the government to submit evidence supporting their allegations by Jan.
 14, and held out the option of holding a hearing on the matter on Jan.
 25.